NxPKG/khulnasoft-docs/content/pages/platform/functions/plugins/_index.md

 ### 8. Deploy your Pages project

 Make sure the new Plugin has been added to your `package.json` and that everything works locally as you would expect.
-You can then `git commit` and `git push` to trigger a Cloudflare Pages deployment.
+You can then `git commit` and `git push` to trigger a Khulnasoft Pages deployment.

 If you experience any problems with any one Plugin, file an issue on that Plugin's bug tracker.